 - “The reader could arrive at a number of different conclusions, a fact that Mr. Abbas acknowledges in his own complaint.…That Mr. Abbas would prefer that readers do not answer the questions in the affirmative is not sufficient to support his defamation claim.”

-One of the central issues in the Abbas defamation suit was the question of whether or not anti-SLAPP laws can be applied in federal courts.
-In this instance, the bench spoke, and it said, “anti-SLAPP legislation is welcome in federal court.”
+The central issue in the Abbas defamation suit was whether or not anti-SLAPP motions can be applied in federal courts.
+Judge Sullivan answered the question: Yes, defendants can use them.

-In his decision, Sullivan punctuated his admiration of anti-SLAPP legislation by sharing his opinion that Abbas had previously threatened lawsuits as a way to “counter bad press” – the exact type of activity that anti-SLAPP laws are meant to thwart.
+In his decision, Sullivan punctuated his support of anti-SLAPP laws, opining that Abbas had previously threatened lawsuits as a way to “counter bad press” – the exact type of activity that anti-SLAPP laws are meant to thwart.

-Do you need to speak with an online defamation attorney?
-Our team of cyber libel attorneys will assess your situation and advise on the best course of action.
-More than that, we’ll be with you every step of the way.
+Have questions for an online defamation attorney?
+Our team of Internet libel lawyers will assess your situation and advise on the best course of action.
+Plus, we’ll be with you every step of the way.
 Get in touch today to start the conversation.